Monthly: November 2010

 by

 The Victorian Liberals’ victory came as unsurprising to me, and not just for the reasons outlined by the ever-perceptive Peter Brent.
 There has been voter crankiness against state and federal Labor governments that reflects the exhaustion of the party’s attempt to use technocratic managerialism as a substitute for traditional social democratic politics.
-As Left Flank has pointed out, this strategy emerged from the peculiarities of neoliberal ideology:
+As Left Flank has pointed out, this […]

-Filed Under: ALP, class, Featured, Greens
+Filed under: ALP, class, Featured, Greens

 21 Nov